Impact Assessment Analyst

 - Demonstrated ability to balance multiple tasks and work well independently and collaboratively

-- Social impact data collection and analysis experience preferred
+- Social impact data collection and analysis experience required

-- Experience in designing and conducting research studies preferred
+- Experience in designing and conducting research studies required

 - Must be comfortable in a nonprofit or small office work environment